All posts

 3. Recreate your category structure.
 This is the manual step — YNAB categories don't 1:1 map.
 Most people simplify here (the average user goes from 25-ish categories to 12-15).

 4. Import historical transactions via CSV import.
 Map your YNAB columns; the duplicate detection handles edge cases.
+Smart Import handles bank statements too if you don't have a clean CSV.

 5. Set up your monthly plan for the current month per the Quickstart.